RoboCOIN: An Open-Sourced Bimanual Robotic Data Collection for Integrated Manipulation: Related Work

 \section{Related Work}

 \textbf{Robotic Learning Datasets.} The evolution of robot learning has been significantly driven by the availability of diverse and scalable demonstration datasets.
-Early robot learning efforts, constrained by hardware limitations, primarily collected data in simulation environments such as Meta-world\cite{yu2020meta}, LIBERO\cite{liu2023libero}, and CALVIN\cite{mees2022calvin}, but they often struggle to transfer to real-world scenarios due to sim-to-real gaps\cite{zhao2020sim}.
-While aggregating real-world, multi-embodiment trajectories to enhance policy generalization, the Open-X-Embodiment dataset remains limited to single-arm tasks, restricting its applicability to complex bimanual interactions in real-world scenarios.
-A notable addition is the $\pi_0$ dataset\cite{black2024pi_0}, which offers an extensive collection of bimanual demonstrations featuring long-horizon tasks.
-However, the $\pi_0$ dataset remains proprietary and closed-source, limiting its accessibility to the broader research community.
-More recently, datasets such as AgiBot World and Galaxea Open-World have emerged to address the need for large-scale bimanual data in open-world settings.
-While AgiBot World is notable for its immense scale and industrial-grade data quality collected across multiple scenarios, Galaxea Open-World distinguishes itself with high-quality, fine-grained annotations from a unified mobile bimanual platform across numerous real-world scenes.
-While these newer datasets expand the scale of bimanual data, they are often constrained by their reliance on a single robot embodiment due to commercial considerations, limiting multi-embodiment applicability.
+Early robot learning, limited by hardware, relied on simulation datasets \textit{(e.g., Meta-world \cite{yu2020meta}, LIBERO \cite{liu2023libero}, CALVIN \cite{mees2022calvin})} but faced sim-to-real transfer challenges \cite{zhao2020sim}.
+Open-X-Embodiment \cite{o2024open} aggregates real-world multi-embodiment data for better generalization but is limited to single-arm tasks, hindering its use for complex real-world bimanual interactions.
+The $\pi_0$ dataset \cite{black2024pi_0} provides extensive long-horizon bimanual trajectories but is proprietary and closed-source, restricting access for most researchers.
+Recent datasets \textit{(e.g. AgiBot World \cite{bu2025agibot}, Galaxea Open-World \cite{jiang2025galaxea})} address the need for large-scale open-world bimanual data.
+AgiBot World offers large-scale, industrial-grade multi-scenario data, while Galaxea Open-World provides high-quality, fine-grained annotations from a unified mobile bimanual platform.
+However, these datasets often rely on a single robot embodiment, limiting their multi-embodiment applicability.
+Generally, existing datasets lack multi-embodiment bimanual data with structured hierarchical annotations, constraining the development of generalizable bimanual manipulation models.